23 Google Shopping Product Feed Optimization Tips for 2024

 Give your feed a name and copy-paste your feed URL.
 Google will fetch your product information from the URL and display it on Google Shopping.

 You can also set fetch frequency, after which Google will look for updates on your feed.
-We will explain and discuss more on this in the next section.
+We will explain and discuss this further in the next section.

 How to generate Google shopping ads